masettymahima/EarlySignal/README.md

 ### 3.2 🚨 Alert System — Detecting Emerging Outbreaks

 Every report from the chatbot feeds into a unified analytical pipeline hosted in *BigQuery*.
 The alert system identifies patterns of illness activity across neighborhoods and within localized clusters, combining both into one cohesive feed.

 **1. Every report becomes a data point**
 When a user submits symptoms through the chatbot, the app logs their approximate location and diagnosis in a secure dataset.

 **2. Neighborhood mapping (Tract-Level Trends)**
-Each report is linked to a census tract—a small geographic area of roughly 1,200–8,000 people that serves as the neighborhood unit.
+Each report is linked to a census tract — a small geographic area of roughly 1,200–8,000 people that serves as the neighborhood unit.
 Within each tract, the system tracks daily case counts and flags unusual increases compared to recent baselines.

 **3. Hotspot detection (Cluster-Based Alerts)**
-Inside each tract, the system looks for groups of reports that occur close together in both space and time
+Inside each tract, the system identifies groups of reports that occur close together in both space and time using a *DBSCAN (Density-Based Spatial Clustering of Applications with Noise)* algorithm.
+This unsupervised clustering method helps detect areas of concentrated illness activity without requiring predefined cluster counts.
-- For respiratory illnesses, clusters are detected within roughly 500 meters
+- For respiratory illnesses, clusters are detected within roughly *500 meters*
-- For other diseases, clusters can span up to 5 miles to capture shared exposure sites such as restaurants, events, or pools
+- For other diseases, clusters can span up to *5 miles( to capture shared exposure sites such as restaurants, events, or pools

 **4. Merging neighborhood and cluster signals**
 The tract and cluster checks run in tandem, creating a single alert layer that shows both types of patterns:
 - Tract-level trends reveal broad neighborhood activity
-- Clusters highlight potential shared locations or exposure events Together, they form a comprehensive picture of local disease activity.
+- DBSCAN-derived clusters highlight potential shared locations or exposure events Together, they form a comprehensive picture of local disease activity.

 **5. Localized alerts in the app**
 When thresholds are crossed, the system issues alerts that appear in the user’s app feed and map view.
 This structure balances neighborhood-level breadth with pinpoint cluster detection, forming a layered early-warning network.